Sohamsml/MYShop/README.md

 ## :star2: About the Project
-MyShop is an Ecommerce web application built with Next.js and MongoDB.
+MYShop is an Ecommerce web application built with Next.js and MongoDB.

 ## <a href="https://my-shop-ecommerce-website-gfpenuezh-Sohamsml.vercel.app/" target="_blank">LIVE DEMO 💥</a>